 Lakes, marshes and flooded grain fields.
 Mallards range more widely than any other duck.
 They're found throughout the United States and Canada during the breeding season, and migrate to many southern states in the fall.
 They're also found in Africa and Asia, Europe, Australia, New Zealand and almost everywhere in between.

-In recent years, the mallard population has grown.
-In 1999, hunters harvested almost 200,000 mallards in Minnesota.
 The key to future mallard production is protecting wetlands and prairie grasslands throughout Canada, Minnesota and North and South Dakota.

 Mallards swim with their tail held above the water, so when trouble comes, they can spring directly out of the water and into the air.